UPDATED: 10:27 p.m., Jan. 14, 2019 —

 The president’s announcement that he would nominate William Barr to be the next attorney general was a nod to both the past and future.
-If confirmed, the nation’s former top cop was expected to readily ascribe to the racist ideals he previously upheld while leading a criminal justice system systemically rigged against Black people.
+If confirmed, Barr, the nation’s former top cop, was expected to readily ascribe to the racist ideals he previously upheld while leading law enforcement agencies that have been systemically rigged against Black people.

 Barr, who served in the same position under the late former President George H.W.
 Bush in the early 1990s, has an unabashed history of openly embracing policies that overtly discriminate against people of color, including and especially Black people.
 The 68-year-old’s deeply troubling personal and legal opinions about the benefits of locking up more and more Black people have been well-documented.

 Until the New York City native’s name started bubbling up on the rumor mill as a potential successor to Jeff Sessions, who was forced to resign last month, he was merely a small blip on the racist radar in the era of Donald Trump.
 But now, the [further] damage that he could do to America, and the Black community in particular, as the next attorney general should be sounding alarms for everybody who opposes mass incarceration over more discretionary and humanitarian approaches to penalizing violators of the law.

 Barr’s nomination also seemed to undermine the president’s already failing criminal justice reform platform, a topic that’s brought both Kim Kardashian and her husband Kanye West to the White House to varying levels of success.
 If Barr gets confirmed by the Senate Judiciary Committee, all of those efforts likely get thrown out of the window.